Home / Blogs / Numerical Methods and Stability

 def richardson_extrapolation(f_coarse, f_medium, f_fine, r=1.3):

-# Apparent order
+# Apparent order of convergence

 p = np.log((f_coarse - f_medium) / (f_medium - f_fine)) / np.log(r)

-# Extrapolated value
+# Extrapolated value at infinite resolution

 f_inf = f_fine + (f_fine - f_medium) / (r**p - 1)

-# Discretization error
+# Discretization error of the fine mesh

-error = abs(f_inf - f_fine) / f_inf * 100
+error = abs(f_inf - f_fine) / abs(f_inf) * 100

 return f_inf, p, error

-# Example: Drag coefficient study
+# Example: drag coefficient mesh convergence study

 Cd_coarse = 0.312